danielyxie/bitburner/markdown/bitburner.bitnodemultipliers.scripthackmoney.md

 ## BitNodeMultipliers.ScriptHackMoney property

-Influences how much money can be stolen from a server when a script performs a hack against it.
+Influences how much the money on a server can be reduced when a script performs a hack against it.

 <b>Signature:</b>